-This rendition of kushiyaki -- the catch-all term for the popular Japanese technique of grilling skewered foods -- is a play on a surf and turf, combining salmon with earthy shiitake mushrooms, for a dose of umami.
-Here the fish is first marinated in a mirin, sake, and miso mixture; the same mixture is also brushed on the skewers during cooking for a burnished glaze.
-Finish the skewers in the traditional way with a generous shake of furikake or shichimi togarashi, take your pick!
+This rendition of kushiyaki — the catch-all term for the popular Japanese technique of grilling skewered foods — is a play on a surf and turf, combining salmon with earthy shiitake mushrooms, for a dose of umami.
+Here the fish is first marinated in a mirin, sake and miso mixture; the same mixture is also brushed on the skewers during cooking for a burnished glaze.
+Finish the skewers with a generous shake of furikake or shichimi togarashi, two popular Japanese seasonings.

 Soak four 10-inch bamboo paddle skewers in water for 30 minutes.

 Meanwhile, combine the mirin and sake in a small saucepan and bring to a boil over medium-high heat.
 Reduce to a simmer, add the brown sugar and cook, whisking until dissolved, 1 to 2 minutes.
 Add the miso and whisk until dissolved, 1 to 2 minutes.
 Let cool, then remove 1/4 cup and set aside for brushing.
 Pour the remaining marinade over the salmon cubes in a baking dish, tossing to coat.
 Cover and refrigerate the salmon and reserved marinade for at least 6 hours and preferably overnight.

 Prepare a grill for medium-high heat.
 Lightly coat the hot grates with vegetable oil.

 Remove the salmon from the marinade and blot dry with a paper towel.
 Thread each skewer with 5 to 6 pieces each of salmon and shiitake, alternating between the two and piercing the salmon through the flesh and out the skin side.